Hurricanes, Typhoons and Cyclones

 Hurricane Ida is an example of a cyclone that demonstrated repeated cycles of strengthening and weakening as it moved across a large geographic area from Cuba to Louisiana to New York.
 Ida produced a devastating storm surge that moved inland from the immediate coastline across portions of southeastern Louisiana.
 Most hurricanes quickly weaken upon landfall, but Ida remained a major hurricane for nine hours.
 As the world warms, it is expected that more tropical systems will use the warmer water to intensify rapidly.
 Ida went from showers to a 150-mile-per-hour hurricane in three days.

-A tropical cyclone may occur somewhere in the world throughout the year.
+However, out-of-season storms do occur.
 Discussions among experts are ongoing about whether the start and end dates of these traditional seasons need to be revised.

 Hurricane forecasting continues to improve in accuracy and in its ability to provide advance warning.
 However, it remains an inexact science because of the number of factors that can influence a hurricane’s direction and strength, including wind speed, size, rainfall and duration.